MicrosoftDocs/ai-fundamentals/instructions/04 - Lab 04 Instructions.md

 In this lab we will create an application that can understand language.

 ### Tasks
-1. Go to the Microsoft Learn module at https://aka.ms/learn-luis
+1. Start Visual Studio Code and open the ai-fundamentals project.
+2. Open the **02d - Language Understanding.ipynb** notebook.
-2. Follow the instructions in the unit **"Exercise – Create a Language Understanding application"** Reuse your Azure Machine Learning workspace from the previous lab
+3. Follow the instructions in the notebook to complete the lab.